Indicates you are leaving the www.pd19.org website.

 - 1995 Volunteer of the Year Award - March of Dimes

 - 1997 Indian River Community College Distinguished Alumni Award

-- 1999 Special Recognition Award from the St. Lucie County School Board for her television program “Legal Affairs” on Channel 13 which Diamond has been hosting for over five years.
+- 1999 Special Recognition Award from the St. Lucie County School Board for her television program “Legal Affairs” on Channel 13 which Diamond has been hosting for over nineteen years.

 - 2000 Republican Woman of the Year

 - 2000 Recipient of the Paul Harris Fellow Award

 - 2004 to 2006 Appointed by the Governor to serve on the 19th Judicial Circuit Judicial Nomination Commission